BDC Hamburger Icon

 • Audio files

 Some digital assets are more valuable than others.
 For example, videos and photos from a one-time event can’t be replaced.
 Small businesses often pay a licensing fee for the right to use a photo or video.
-If the company can’t find the asset, the only options are to pay another licensing fee, which is a waste of money.
+If the company can’t find the asset, the only option is to pay another licensing fee, which is a waste of money.

-Another example is a digital user manual or e-book that contains a variety of assets, such as images, diagrams and charts.
+Another example is a digital user manual or e-book containing a variety of assets, such as images, diagrams and charts.
 When you are creating a project like this, having an effective DAM solution in place will save you a lot of time and money.

 How do you implement digital asset management?